RibirX/Ribir/docs/en/introduction.md

 Ribir can be used to develop desktop, mobile, web and server-side rendering applications.
 It generates efficient binary code or WASM programs without relying on any runtime environment.
 It outputs a very simple, platform-independent drawing result, allowing you to choose to be rendered entirely by the GPU or CPU.
 You can even easily implement your own rendering backend to expand to uncovered platforms.

-### Declarative syntax that is easy to interact with Rust
+### The Declarative syntax that is easy to interact with Rust

 Ribir provides a declarative syntax that is easy to interact with Rust.
 It is not a new language, but a set of Rust macros.
 Therefore, it can interact well with Rust, making your code both a clear view description and a powerful logical expression, without any environment and tool dependencies.